 South Main includes businesses and residences side-by-side and over-and-under in the 'historic village' tradition.
 Resident villagers bring a level of care and love that is only found when a place is 'home'; merchants bring a flow that financially supports the extraordinary level of maintenance required in a Historic District.
 Property owners, residents and merchants...each is essential to our historic village fabric under the umbrella of our historic village brand.
 The ambience/character created by our completely unique mix is that which compels visitors and adds value.

 4) People Assets

 Some amazingly talented people have donated years, even decades of effort to the cause.
-It was through passion, dedication, enthusiasm and imagination that South Main was restored, and it is only with continued dedication to Historic District principles that we can push to greater refinements and achievements.
+It was through passion, dedication, enthusiasm, imagination, and a purpose-driven culture that South Main was restored, and it is only with continued dedication to Historic District principles that we can push to greater refinements and achievements.

 5) History & Authenticity

 Our authentic and rich history offers a depth of brand that no replica development can duplicate.